 - Exemptions: Certain individuals, such as senior citizens who do not have income from business or profession, are exempt from the requirement of paying advance tax.
 They can pay the entire tax liability at the time of filing their income tax returns.

 - Online payment facility: The Income Tax Department provides online platforms and electronic payment methods to facilitate the payment of advance tax.
-Taxpayers can make their payments through internet banking, credit/debit cards, or other online modes.
+Taxpayers can make their payments through Internet banking, credit/debit cards, or other online modes.

 - Adjustments and refunds: If a taxpayer has overestimated or underpaid their advance tax liability, adjustments can be made in subsequent installments or at the time of filing the final tax return.
 Any excess payment made can be claimed as a refund.